Write a little about yourself. Just a paragraph will do.

 comes across is I say what's on my mind.
 Of course, I just don't

-randomly blurt anything at random and have tact, but I'm not one
+randomly blurt anything at which pops to mind and have tact, but

-for wasting people's time by bs'ing them since there really isn't
+I'm not one for wasting people's time by bs'ing them since there

 Favorite books, movies, shows, music, and food